noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 title = "Designing a DSL for Terminal Interaction"
 +++

 This is a case study of building a DSL for terminal interaction.
-We're using the terminal as motivation: terminal based programs are a good choice for developer oriented tools and recently there has been a resurgence of interest in toolkits for [terminal user interfaces][tui][^tuis].
-In terms of programming techniques, the focus is on codata interpreters, and monads as a form of composition.
+The terminal is familiar to most programmers, and controlling the terminal is quite easy to get started with.
+However, applications benefit from higher-level abstractions than the raw escape codes the terminal works with, motivating libraries that present a more ergonomic interface[^tuis].
+Our library will showcase codata interpreters, monads, and the central role of building for composition and reasoning.

 <!-- more -->

-This post is a draft of material that will be in [Functional Programming Strategies][fps], and I'm assuming some familiarity with codata, interpreters, monads, and so on.
-If you're not familiar with these terms you can find detailed explanations in [the book][fps].
-However, here's a quick explainer:
+This case study is a draft of material that will be in [Functional Programming Strategies][fps], and I'm assuming some familiarity with material that appears in that book.
+If you're not familiar with these terms you can find detailed explanations in [the book][fps], but here's a quick summary:

 * Codata is fancy programming language theory speak for "object oriented".
-If you've ever programmed against an interface you'll find this fairly straightforward.
+If you've ever programmed against an interface you'll find this straightforward.
 * Interpreters come about because we want a separation between description and action, which in turn makes it easier to reason about effectful code.
 In addition to the book, I've [blogged about this before.][direct-style]
 * Monads come about when we want to create a structure that represents doing a bunch of things in a defined sequence.